Direct link to topic in this publication:

 Out of the box, we supply default rulesets which help to enrich your instances.
 As the feature matures, more default rulesets will be introduced.

-Based on the instance-type (cloud, agent, etc), we'll apply a number of tags based on the characteristics of the instance - cloud region, cloud service, OS, etc. These are helpful when building dashboards, creating maintenance periods, running reporting, and more.
+Based on the instance-type (cloud, agent, etc), we'll apply several tags based on the characteristics of the instance - cloud region, cloud service, OS, etc. These are helpful when building dashboards, creating maintenance periods, running reporting, and more.

-For each application identified on an instance, a monitoring template will be applied so that metric collection will begin immediately.
-Note: most applications require at least some level of configuration (such as credentials) to enable monitoring.
+For each application identified in an instance, a monitoring template will be applied so that metric collection will begin immediately.
+Note that most applications require at least some level of configuration (such as credentials) to enable monitoring.
 We'll still apply the appropriate template but metric collection can not begin in its entirety until configuration is completed.
 See our Application Plugins section for more information.

 If an instance group is not set via a custom ruleset, it will be placed in the group selected in the fallback location policy.
 While acting as the fallback group, a group cannot be deleted - a different fallback will need to be selected first.

 Add a Ruleset.
 Optionally, you can also click the + icon from the workflow sidebar.
 From there, you'll enter the ruleset builder where you can add any number of rules.

 Always Rules allow you to take action on every instance that is processed by a Monitoring Policy.
 It has no requirements - it will always be executed when it's encountered.
 This is great for things such as applying foundational monitoring templates or tags.

 Always from the first dropdown.
 Whatever is selected in the resulting action step will always be applied.

 Conditional Rules are the type you'll utilize most often.
 As the name suggests, an action is performed assuming a given condition is met.
 If the condition is not met, it merely skips over it.